Ghislaine Maxwell declines to testify as defense rests case

-NEW YORK (AP) — Ghislaine Maxwell's defense has rested its case after two days of presenting evidence on the British socialite's behalf.
-Not among that evidence was testimony from the longtime Jeffrey Epstein associate herself.
+NEW YORK (AP) — Ghislaine Maxwell's defense rested its case Friday after two days of presenting evidence on the British socialite's behalf.
+Not among that evidence: testimony from the longtime Jeffrey Epstein associate herself.

-Around a half-hour after Maxwell, 59, told the court Friday she would not testify in her own defense because “the government has not proven its case beyond a reasonable doubt,” one of her attorneys announced the defense had rested.
+Around a half-hour after Maxwell told the court Friday she would not testify in her own defense because “the government has not proven its case beyond a reasonable doubt,” attorney Bobbi Sternheim rested.

-The judge told jury that announcement closed the evidence portion of the trial.
-She told jurors to return at 9 a.m.
-Monday, rather than 9:30 a.m., and to arrange to be in court as late as 6 p.m.
-She said the parties will do their closing arguments, then she’ll instruct them on the law and deliberations will begin.

 “Your Honor, the government has not proven its case beyond a reasonable doubt so there is no reason for me to testify,” Maxwell responded, attitude defiant.

-While she won’t testify before the jury, Maxwell has seemed active in her defense throughout the three weeks of the trial, frequently writing notes to her lawyers and hugging them as she enters and leaves court each day.
-As Maxwell declared her intention not to testify, attorney Bobbi Sternheim’s arm was wrapped around her lower back.
+While she did not testify before the jury, Maxwell seemed active in her defense throughout the past three weeks of the trial, frequently writing notes to her lawyers and hugging them as she enters and leaves court each day.
+As Maxwell declared her intention not to testify, attorney Sternheim’s arm was wrapped around her lower back.

 Her defense called another of Jeffrey Epstein’s one-time paramours to the stand earlier Friday: a former Miss Sweden, New York City doctor and tabloid fixture who told the jury that she trusted the financier with her young daughters and denied taking part in a group sexual encounter with a key accuser.